in4k/in4k.github.io/wiki/ms-dos.markdown

 *   The notion of difficulty and incompatibility also applies to truecolor graphics and 3D acceleration features.
 *   The x86 realmode poses some very archaic limitations in memory management (64K segments, 640K base memory).
 Using a DOS extender solves these problems but risks compatibility and adds significant overhead.
 *   You can't access any fancy libraries that do things like 3D calculation or decompression for you.

+## Resources

+[http://www.sizecoding.org/](http://www.sizecoding.org/) - a wiki dedicated to the art of creating very tiny programs (256 bytes or less) for the 80x86 family of CPUs.